chariot-giving/delta/README.md

 ### postgres

-Persisted state is stored in a Postgres database.
+Persisted state is stored in a [Postgres](https://www.postgresql.org/docs/) database.

+### river

+Control plane component that manages, queues, and schedules execution of background jobs.
+River relies on Postgres to store job and queue state, and also embeds a leader election mechanism to manage periodic maintenance of Delta's control plane.

+You can learn more about River in the [official documentation](https://riverqueue.com/docs).

 ## Architecture